 There are several key features of a spouse term rider:

-- Some insurance providers even offer the option to convert the spouse term rider into a permanent policy without a medical exam.
+• Some insurance providers even offer the option to convert this rider into a permanent policy without a medical exam.

 However, such a rider can only be added if the primary insured qualifies and elects to have coverage.
 The premiums for the rider are usually determined by factors such as the spouse’s age, health, and the amount of coverage.